mollieh/mollieh.github.io/mollieaholmberg/cv.md

    drafted by myself and the other organizers

 ### Scholarly & Professional Memberships
-* Green College Resident Member
+* Green College Society Member
+* American Association of Geographers
+* Canadian Association of Geographers
 * Phi Beta Kappa
 * Beta Beta Beta (Biological Honors Society)

+### Peer Review Panel Member
+* Global Public Health
+* Transactions of the Institute of British Geographers